saulet01/A-Visualization-for-Global-Terrorism/README.md

-# NBAPlayerStatsVis
+# A Visualization for Global Terrorism

-A data visualization project for illustrating individual NBA player stats and which college they came from.
+A data visualization project for illustrating the geospacial trends of terrorism worldwide 1970 - 2017.
+Dataset taken from https://www.kaggle.com/START-UMD/gtd